Rhodes (city): Climate

+In Köppen climate classification, it is classified as hot-summer Mediterranean climate (Csa).
+According to the data of the meteorological station of the Municipal Port Fund of South Dodecanese, which is located in the Port of Rhodes, the city registers an average annual temperature of 20.9°C. The city of Rhodes falls in 11a hardiness zone.

 Demographics

-Both city and island population continue to grow contrary to national levels; the city has an official permanent population of 49,541 in 2011 census but its estimated that some 65–70.000 reside permanently within city limits.
+The city has an official permanent population of 49,541 in 2011 census but its estimated that some 65–70.000 reside permanently within city limits.
 During summer population reaches 100.000 due to some 25–30.000 hotel beds operating within city limits as well numerous seasonal workers that migrate from rest of Greece due to high unemployment mostly in peninsular parts of the country.